boxed/mutmut/README.rst

 - < is changed to <=
 - break is changed to continue and vice versa

 In general the idea is that the mutations should be as subtle as possible.
+See `__init__.py` for the full list.